What is Intermittent Fasting?

 Weekly Fasting Regimes

 For this one, you eat normally five days a week and fast for two days.
 The research has used both consecutive and non-consecutive days for the fasting.
-Typically these are not complete fats (water only) they are low calorie days and you would consume about 25% of your calorie needs, usually around 500-750 calories per day and are often called “modified fasts”.
+Typically these are not complete fats i.e.water only, but they are low calorie days and you would consume about 25% of your calorie needs, usually around 500-750 calories per day and are often called “modified fasts”.

 This is alternate daily fasting.
 As the name implies, you eat your regular meals one day and fast the next day.
-This is usually a water only fast, but can also be a low calorie fast.
-If you think of it in terms of time restricted feeding it is 36:12 in which you stop eating after dinner on day one (7:00 pm), fast all of day two and break your fast on day three with breakfast (7:00 am).
-You don’t need to use these times, I just put them there for you to see how this ads up to 36:12.
+This is usually a water only fast, but can also be a low calorie/modified fast.
+If you think of it in terms of time restricted feeding it is 36:12 in which you stop eating after dinner on day one for example 7:00 pm, then fast all of day two and break your fast on day three with breakfast at 7:00 am.
+This would add up to 36 hours of fasting and 12 hours of eating or 36:12.

 When you fast more than 48 hours consecutively, that is considered an extended fast.
 This is also called a prolonged fast.
 Your ghrelin (hunger hormone) peaks at about 18 hours, so you can find yourself wanting to give in.
 If you are able to get past this, most people report that day three and beyond is easy.
-To minimize hunger, you can time your fast so that your gherkin peaks while you are sleeping.
+To minimize hunger, you can time your fast so that your gherlin peaks while you are sleeping.
 The extended fasts should be done with medical supervision.

 Why Do Intermittent Fasting?

 Intermittent fasting is primarily done for weight loss, but it has metabolic benefits as well.
 I’ll outline what research has shown for intermittent fasting for women over 40, and what women over 40 could expect from intermittent fasting.